 Listening to James, I cannot help but be aware that here is a man who is doing what is obviously a very demanding job but who nevertheless manages to do it with a light touch.
 "I aim to make sufficient money to protect the estate and to ensure its future, of course I do," James says.
 "But it is also about keeping the local community intact.
 I certainly don't see myself as some sort of toff; if anything I see myself as the boss of a medium-

 Finally, I am keen to know what really annoys this easy-

 Visit www.lulworth.com and www.jurassiccoasttrust.org for more information on the Estate and the Trust.

 By Lucy Kellaway

-The popularity of ancestor worship means people are willing to pay thousands for
+The popularity of ancestor worship means people are willing to pay thousands for a tailor-

 The low sun slants through the windows of East Lulworth church in Dorset.
 Outside, sheep graze.
 Yet I’m oblivious to sun and sheep: all I can think about is a baby called Amos.